lukaszknysak/F5-OpenShift/README.md

 > _Episode 0 – read this once, then dive into any folder._
 > **Goal:** Explain **what you need** on your workstation / cluster **and where every how‑to lives**.
-> **Audience:** First‑time OpenShift users who want a reproducible Juice Shop deployment while learning north–south publishing patterns – from bare‑bones **ClusterIP** to **BIG‑IP + WAF**.
+> **Audience:** First‑time OpenShift users with F5 experience who want a reproducible Juice Shop deployment while learning north–south publishing patterns – from bare‑bones **ClusterIP** to **BIG‑IP + Ingress Controller + WAF**.

 ---

 ## 1  Why many scenarios?
-Juice Shop is stateless, single‑container and instantly recognisable – a perfect guinea‑pig.
+Juice Shop is stateless, single‑container and instantly recognisable - a perfect app for testing environments like this.
 Real production apps are exposed in many ways:

 * **ClusterIP** for east‑west traffic inside the mesh
 * **NodePort** for day‑zero “is it alive?” tests